arunpersaud/TagOrganizer/README.md

 - Allow tagging of images using hierachical tags
 - Allow adding and deleting tags and changing the hierachy
-- Allow selecting the shown images by tags (if multiple tags are selected, then the shown photos will have all the tags, that is we use a logical and between the tags)
+- Allow selecting the shown images by tags (if multiple tags are selected, then the displayed photos will have all the tags, that is we use a logical 'and' between the tags)
+- If a tag is selected that has children in the hierachy, all those items are also shown
 - Allow adding new photos from a directory (currently only .jpg and .JPG are supported)
-- If a tag is selected that has children in the hierachy, all those items are also shown
+- Extract date from EXIF data
+- Option to show EXIF data
 - Import data from old F-Spot libraries

 ## User interface